ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/forum/forum_installation.rst

 Step 7
 ------

 Log into your ExpressionEngine Control Panel with a SuperAdmin user.
-Go to :menuselection:`Add-Ons --> Modules`.
+Go to :menuselection:`Developer Tools --> Add-On Manager`.
 You will see an entry listed for the "Discussion Forum".
 On the right side of the table, click the Install link corresponding to the Discussion Forum Module.
 This will install the necessary database tables and settings for the forum.

 You are now ready to start using your new forum!